pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Enumerate instances or names of CLASSNAME.

-      Enumerate instances or instance names (the --name_only option) from the WBEMServer starting either at the top  of the hierarchy (if no CLASSNAME provided) or from the CLASSNAME argument if provided.
+      Get CIMInstance or CIMInstanceName (--name_only option) objects from the WBEMServer starting either at the top  of the hierarchy (if no CLASSNAME provided) or from the CLASSNAME argument if provided.

-      Displays the returned instances (mof, xml, or table formats) or names
+      Displays the returned instances in mof, xml, or table formats or the instance names as a string or XML formats (--names-only option).

     Options:
       -l, --localonly                 Show only local properties of the class.